KAGE-Bench: Fast Known-Axis Visual Generalization Evaluation for Reinforcement Learning: KAGE-Benchmark

 KAGE-Bench is a benchmark protocol built on top of KAGE-Env.
 It specifies how environment configurations are selected and paired to evaluate \emph{known-axis visual generalization}.
 Concretely, KAGE-Bench defines a set of train--evaluation configuration pairs $(\xi^{\mathrm{train}},\xi^{\mathrm{eval}})$ such that the underlying control problem is identical ($P^{\mathrm{train}}=P^{\mathrm{eval}}$, $r^{\mathrm{train}}=r^{\mathrm{eval}}$) and the two configurations differ only in a designated subset of rendering parameters.

-\paragraph{Benchmark construction.} We first conduct a pilot sweep over KAGE-Env's rendering parameters using a standard PPO-CNN, adopted from the CleanRL~\citep{huang2022cleanrl} library\footnote{\url{https://github.com/vwxyzjn/cleanrl}}, trained from a single RGB frame.
+\paragraph{Benchmark construction.} We first conduct a pilot sweep over KAGE-Env's rendering parameters using a standard PPO-CNN, adopted from the CleanRL~\citep{huang2022cleanrl} library\footnote{\url{https://github.com/vwxyzjn/cleanrl}}, trained from a single RGB frame without history or frame stacking.
 Hyperparameters are reported in Appendix,~\autoref{tab:ppo_cnn_hparams}.
 This sweep measures how individual rendering parameters affect out-of-distribution performance when the control problem is fixed.
 Based on these results, we curate \textbf{34 train--evaluation configuration pairs} that exhibit a range of generalization behavior, including both severe and mild gaps.
 The selected pairs are grouped into six suites corresponding to distinct visual axes: \emph{agent appearance}, \emph{background}, \emph{distractors}, \emph{effects}, \emph{filters}, and \emph{layout}.
 In each pair, exactly one parameter within the target axis is changed between train and evaluation, while all other parameters are held fixed.
 Easier pairs are intentionally retained as sanity checks, ensuring that the benchmark distinguishes lack of generalization from lack of task competence.
+The 34 pairs should be interpreted as a clear reference subset, not as a fixed universal difficulty ranking.
+PPO-CNN is used as a diagnostic probe to expose which controlled visual shifts break a standard pixel policy; different methods may expose different failure modes, and KAGE-Env configurations can be extended as methods improve.
+For additional robustness validation, we also evaluated baselines inspired by common visual-RL robustness methods: RAD-PPO with cutout-color augmentation, RAD-PPO with random crop-resize augmentation~\citep{laskin2020reinforcement}, CURL~\citep{laskin2020curl}, DrQ~\citep{kostrikov2020image}, and SVEA~\citep{hansen2021stabilizing}.
+These baselines used official PyTorch implementations interfaced with KAGE-Env through a JAX-to-PyTorch wrapper and were evaluated on the most challenging configurations identified in the PPO-CNN sweep.